 Antibody testing: For patients who believe they were previously infected with COVID-19 and recovered, we offer antibody testing.

 What should I expect when I come to the clinic?

 We kindly ask you to park in front of our clinic, remain in your car, and text us at the number provided on the front door.
 A Sinai Team member will contact you to personally coordinate your care.
 All patients will be asked to remain in their car until it is time for their visit with a Sinai provider.
-Our Dallas and Murphy clinics offer drive-up COVID-19 diagnostic testing and evaluation from the convenience of your car.
-If you have scheduled an antibody test, you will be asked to come into the clinic where we will perform a simple blood draw after a provider evaluation.

 The Rapid and PCR diagnostic tests are performed by collecting a sample taken from the nose or the back of the throat.
 This is reported to be a mildly uncomfortable process that takes just a few seconds.